devopsdays/devopsdays-web/content/events/2017-baltimore/sponsor.md

 We greatly value sponsors for this open event.
 If you are interested in other types of sponsorships, please contact us directly at {{< email_organizers >}}.

+DevOps Days is not 'that kind of conference' and heavy marketing will probably work against you when trying to make a good impression on the attendees.
+Contact
+{{< email_organizers >}} for some ideas about how to make the most of your sponsorship.

+### Community - $0

+The community sponsorship is ideal for local meetups, co-working spaces, and other communities who support DevOps.
+This sponsorship is free but we ask that you share information about DevOpsDays Baltimore with your members in order to become a Community Sponsor.

+* 1 ticket
+* 10% discount code to share with your members
+* Logo on shared slide, rotating during breaks
+* Logo on DevOpsDays Baltimore 2017 event website
+* Please contact {{< email_organizers >}} for details about becoming a community
+sponsor.

+### Media - $0

+The media sponsorship is ideal for podcasts, blogs, news outlets, and other media who support DevOps.
+This sponsorship is free but we ask that you share information about DevOpsDays Baltimore with your audience in order to become a Community Sponsor.

+* 1 ticket
+* 10% discount code to share with your audience
+* Logo on shared slide, rotating during breaks
+* Logo on DevOpsDays Baltimore 2017 event website
+* Please contact {{< email_organizers >}} for details about becoming a media
+sponsor.

 ### Silver - $1,000